PrestonNguyen2001/React-Portfolio/README.md

 The application uses JSON Web Tokens (JWT) for authentication and token verification.
 This ensures that only authorized users can access and perform actions within the admin dashboard.

+## Blog Functionality

+### Overview

+The blog functionality allows the admin to post blogs, which are displayed on the home page.
+Users can click on a blog to view its content, add comments, view other users' comments, and like comments.

+### Features

+- Post Blogs: Admins can create and post blogs from the dashboard.
+- Display Blogs on Home Page: Posted blogs are displayed on the home page.
+- View Blog Details: Users can click on a blog to view its full content.
+- Add Comments: Users can add comments to blogs.
+- View Comments: Users can view comments from other users.
+- Like Comments: Users can like comments on blogs.

+### Components

+**DashPosts.jsx**: Admin component to manage blog posts.

+- Create, edit, and delete blog posts.
+- Upload images and manage content using a rich text editor.

+**Blog.jsx**: Component to display individual blog posts.

+- Show blog content, comments, and like counts.
+- Allow users to add and like comments.

+**Blogs.jsx**: Component to display a list of all blog posts.

+- Show previews of blog posts.
+- Allow navigation to individual blog posts.

 ## Screenshots

 The following animation demonstrates the application functionality: